F.E.A.R. 2: Project Origin: Plot

-Finding a secret Paragon facility beneath the school, Becket locates Snake; real name Terry Halford, an ATC researcher.
-Although he is killed by a Replica almost immediately, Halford is able to transfer files to the APC in which he explains that Aristide tricked Becket into the TAC so as to make Alma "aware" of him.
+Finding a secret Paragon facility beneath the school, Becket locates Snake; whose real name is Terry Halford, an ATC researcher.
+Although he is killed by a Replica almost immediately, Halford is able to transfer files to the APC in which he explains that Aristide tricked Becket into the TAC so as to draw Alma's attention to him.
 He also says that Becket isn't yet strong enough to defeat Alma, and needs to amplify his psychic abilities by going to an ATC facility inside a nuclear power plant on nearby Still Island, which houses an amplification device.
 Still Island was also Alma's home before she was moved to the Origin facility.

 En route, the APC is ambushed by Replicas, and Keegan wanders off in a daze, searching for "her".
 Unable to retrieve him, Becket, Stokes, and Morales continue to the island.
 There, Becket finds the tree from his hallucinations, Alma's swing still hanging from its branches.
 He and Stokes head to the amplifier and Becket enters.
 Aristide arrives and explains that she plans to seal Becket and Alma inside the device, and then use Alma as leverage against ATC.
 This is why she tricked Becket into the TAC; she needed Alma to be aware of Becket so she could be lured to the machine.
 When Stokes tries to intervene, Aristide kills her.

 Aristide seals the machine with Becket inside, and in a hallucinatory landscape, he fights off apparitions of a maddened Keegan.
 As he does, he sees flashes of Alma, who appears to be raping him in the real world.
 Eventually, he escapes the hallucination.
-The machine doors open, and Becket sees Alma standing in the midst of a post-apocalyptic landscape, the black tentacles spreading out around her.
+The machine doors open, and Becket sees Alma standing amid a post-apocalyptic landscape, the black tentacles spreading out around her.
 She is pregnant.
 She approaches Becket, placing his hand onto her stomach as a child's voice says "Mommy".